Marital Stability With Committed Couples: A Revealed Preference Analysis: Introduction

-To support our theoretical results, we conduct simulation exercises using a sample of Dutch household data drawn from the LISS panel.
-Since our theoretical findings suggest that the presence of committed couples can lead to low empirical bite of our stability conditions, our simulations focus on the case where all couples are committed.
-The simulations show that the theoretically necessary conditions for identification are also sufficient for the model with transfers.
-That is, if there is some variation in prices for private goods, our characterization of marital stability with transfers can obtain informative bounds on the intrahousehold allocations of committed couples.
+To support our theoretical results, we conduct simulation exercises using data from the Longitudinal Internet Studies for the Social Sciences (LISS) panel, which includes a sample of Dutch households.
+Given our theoretical findings indicating the difficulty in identifying intrahousehold allocations for committed couples, we focus on evaluating the effectiveness of our methods for these households.
+The simulations reveal that, with some variation in the prices of private goods, our framework for marital stability with transfers provides informative bounds on the intrahousehold allocations of committed couples.

 A key ingredient of our method is the use of a revealed preference framework following the tradition of \citealp{afriat1967construction,diewert1973afriat}, and \citealp{varian1982nonparametric}.
-Our revealed preference characterization of marital stability is nonparametric in nature: it does not need a prior functional specification of individual utilities.
-As such, this nonparametric approach avoids potentially erroneous conclusions due to wrongly specified parametric forms and, thus, allows for individual-level heterogeneity in preferences.
+Our revealed preference characterization of marital stability is nonparametric, meaning it does not need a prior functional specification of individual utilities.
+As such, this nonparametric approach avoids potentially erroneous conclusions due to wrongly specified parametric forms and allows for individual-level heterogeneity in preferences.
 Our results complement the revealed preference method developed by \citealp{cherchye2017household}, who derived the implications of stable marriages for household consumption under the implicit assumption of unilateral divorce.
-We extend this earlier work by characterizing marital stability with committed couples.
+We extend their work by characterizing marital stability in the presence of committed couples.
+We demonstrate that Cherchye et al.'s result is a special case of our general framework where none of the couples are committed.